sheniff/Udacity-SWDN-P1-Planner/actionPlan.md

-ToDO
-- Record gif (use genymotion as it tolerates datalists)
-- Deliver!!!!

 # Action plan (Brainstorm)

-* Note: each view to be an independent HTML for convenience ;) When loading new event or event list we'll check if user is logged in and if not he'll be redirected to signup page :D just by changing the html page, that's easy.
+* Note: each view to be an independent HTML for convenience.
+When loading new event or event list we'll check if user is logged in and if not he'll be redirected to signup page.
+Just by changing the html page, that's easy.
-* Note: use bower for packages (only bootstrap CSS for now)
+* Note: use bower for packages (only bootstrap and JQuery for convenience)
-* Note: structure folders in html/css/js/lib for further minification and stuff
+* Note: structure folders in css/js/lib for further minification and stuff

 ## Before starting...
 - [x] Set up gh project